 Invite appropriate societies to exchange representatives.

-Set the time and place for meetings of the Society.

 Meet at the time of the Society’s meetings, when possible, prior to the Business Meetings.

 Perform other duties as specified in the Constitution or Bylaws of the Society or as necessary to the furtherance of the Society’s purposes.

 ARTICLE 5.
 Duties of the Committees

+Cooperate with all other committees of the Society in the mutual exchange of relevant information.

 Section 1.
 Membership and Finance Committee

-Assist the Treasurer in the preparation of the Annual Budget.

 Assist the Treasurer in coordinating fund-raising efforts of the Society.

 Advise the Treasurer on the financial affairs of the Society.

-Shall include the Treasurer of the Society as Chairperson or Co-chairperson in addition to the other members appointed by the President.
+Shall include the Treasurer and President-elect of the Society as Co-Chairs.

 Responsible for solicitation and recruitment of professionals and students as new members.

-Responsible for the distribution of descriptive literature and information of the purposes, membership dues, and benefits of the Society to individuals and groups interested in the Society.
+Responsible for the distribution of descriptive literature and information on the purposes, membership dues, and benefits of the Society to individuals and groups interested in the Society.

 Responsible for maintaining the official membership list of the Society.